- Written by Dr.Mehmet Demircioglu

 The first question I ask is why the patient is taking it.
 Is it for facial acne only, scalp acne, recurrent folliculitis, oily skin, or a severe inflammatory skin pattern?
 A patient taking a low dose for maintenance is not the same as a patient who started treatment recently for active cystic acne.
 The surgical risk is different.

 The second question is how the skin is behaving now.
 Dryness, cracking, irritation, active pimples, scabs, infection, or inflamed scalp skin can change the plan.
-I do not want to implant grafts into skin that is already irritated.
+I try not to implant grafts into skin that is already irritated.
 The recipient area needs a stable environment.
-The donor area also needs calm healing.
+The donor area also needs predictable healing.

 Does isotretinoin make the scalp unsafe for surgery?

-If the scalp is calm, the acne is controlled, the patient is medically stable, and the dermatologist agrees with the timing, surgery may be discussed carefully.
+If the scalp is settled, the acne is controlled, the patient is medically stable, and the dermatologist agrees with the timing, surgery may be discussed carefully.
 The plan may still need to be conservative.
-I may avoid a very large session because I want to see predictable healing before asking the skin to tolerate too much.
+I may avoid a very large session because predictable healing matters more than proving how much the skin can tolerate.

-A fixed rule such as wait three months or wait six months may sound simple, but it can be too simple.
+Old advice often turned isotretinoin into a fixed calendar rule, such as waiting three months or six months.
+That can be too simple.
 The safer question is whether the skin, medication plan, and prescribing doctor all support surgery.
 In some patients, delay is wise.
 In others, a carefully timed operation may be reasonable.

-I do not want to give a universal waiting period because that can become false precision.
-A patient on a low dose with calm skin and dermatologist approval is different from a patient on a high dose with active scalp lesions and severe dryness.
+I try not to give a universal waiting period because that can become false precision.
+A patient on a low-dose maintenance plan with settled skin and dermatologist approval is different from a patient on a high dose with active scalp lesions and severe dryness.
 The calendar matters less than the condition of the skin and the medical reason for the treatment.

-For the same reason, I would be cautious with very dense packing when the skin status is uncertain.
+Very dense packing also needs caution when the skin status is uncertain.
 Dense work asks more from the recipient area.
 If I am not fully confident in the scalp environment, I prefer a plan that respects healing first.
 A natural result that heals well is better than an ambitious plan that creates prolonged irritation.

 When would I delay the operation?

-I would delay if isotretinoin was started recently and the patient is still adjusting to the medicine.
-Early treatment can bring dryness, irritation, and changes in skin sensitivity.
-I do not want to add surgical trauma while the skin response is still uncertain.
+I delay if isotretinoin was started recently, the dose was just changed, or the patient is still adjusting to the medicine.
+Early treatment can bring dryness, irritation, nosebleeds, mood changes, acne flares, and changes in skin sensitivity.
+I try not to add surgical trauma while the skin response is still uncertain.

 Another reason to delay is unclear communication between the patient, dermatologist, and hair transplant surgeon.
-If the dermatologist believes the patient should continue the medicine without interruption, I want to understand that.
-If the dermatologist prefers a pause, I want that documented.
+If the dermatologist believes the patient should continue the medicine without interruption, that needs to be understood.
+If the dermatologist prefers a pause, that should be documented.
 The patient should not be trapped between conflicting instructions.

 Sometimes the right decision is explained well by the broader idea of delaying a hair transplant because of medication.
 Delay does not mean the patient has failed.
 It means we are choosing a better biological moment for surgery.